 After breakfast enjoy a scenic drive through the picturesque countryside to the rural region of Shirakawago, a UNESCO World Heritage Site where you'll discover fascinating examples of old steep thatched roof houses.
 This unique architectural style, harmonized into the magnificent mountain landscape, was developed over 100 years ago to survive the harsh winters.

-Stop by Wada House the largest traditional gassho-style house in the area and learn more about daily life in this remote area.
+Stop by Wada House the largest traditional gassho-style house in the area.
+You'll visit Wada House, the largest traditional gassho-style house in the area and learn more about daily life in this remote area.
 You will spend 1-2 hours on foot exploring the area.
 There are some stairs in the house if you want to explore the higher levels.
 Proceed to the village of Gokayama where you'll enjoy a demonstration of traditional Japanese papermaking techniques.
 End the day with a visit to the Nomura Samurai House before heading to your hotel.